sethtroisi/ecm-db/README.md

 Is there some way to verify ECM results?
   * Seems vaguely like VDF could be adopted
   * Any VDF papers covering elliptic curves?

+### Any argumuents that server and client need to negotiate?

+* B2? maxmem? k?